-To run a successful chemical management system it is important that clear roles and responsibilities are assigned to different departments and employees within the organization.
-Since (wet processing) facilities will differ greatly in size and organisational set up there is no blueprint for the number of employees that should be involved in chemicals management.
-However, G-Star expects suppliers to have assigned a chemical manager or EHS manager with final responsibility for the chemical management system.
-Below table shows additional roles that should be assigned and the skillset required.
+To run a successful chemical management system, it is important that clear roles and responsibilities are assigned to different departments and employees within the organization.
+Since (wet processing) facilities will differ in size and organisational set up there is no blueprint for the number of employees that should be involved in chemicals management.
+However, G-Star expects suppliers to have assigned a chemical manager or EHS (Environment, Health & Safety) manager with final responsibility for the chemical management system.
+Below table shows additional roles that should be assigned, and the skillset required.

-Role Assigned For Specific Responsibilities Skillset required CMS Oversight Report to senior leadership Responsible for day to day management of CMS Responsible for tracking progress on Key Performance Indicators and goals Stakeholder communications Leadership skills Understanding and knowledge on chemicals and wet processing technologies Regulatory Compliance Systematically monitors applicable regulations on a regular schedule for each applicable legal jurisdiction Identifies new or changing compliance requirements Informs team members where relevant Comprehensive knowledge about regulatory requirements Analytical skills Strong communication skills
+Role Assigned For Specific Responsibilities Skillset required CMS Oversight Report to senior leadership Responsible for day-to-day management of CMS Responsible for tracking progress on Key Performance Indicators and goals Stakeholder communications Leadership skills Understanding and knowledge on chemicals and wet processing technologies Regulatory Compliance Systematically monitors applicable regulations on a regular schedule for each applicable legal jurisdiction Identifies new or changing compliance requirements Informs team members where relevant Comprehensive knowledge about regulatory requirements Analytical skills Effective communication skills

-10 Source: ZDHC CMS Guidance Manual.
+&lt;sup>10 Source: ZDHC CMS Guidance Manual.

-Role Assigned For Specific Responsibilities Skillset required RSL and MRSL oversight Responsible for RSL and MRSL compliance and communication with supply chain partners Comprehensive knowledge on chemicals and wet processing technologies and processes Analytical skills Strong communication skills Chemical application and management Responsible for process and product chemical knowledge Responsible for knowing contact names of individuals at supply chain partners organisation with same duties Expert knowledge on chemicals and their application Strong communication skills People management skills Hazard assessment and risk management Responsible for activities related to chemical hazard assessment Responsible for knowing the contact names of individuals at supply chain partners organisation with the same duties Communication of risk to other team members Expert knowledge on chemicals and their application Analytical skills Strong communication skills Alternatives assessment Responsible for activities related to safer alternative assessment and communicating information to supply chain partners Expert knowledge on chemicals and their application Analytical skills Problem solving skills Strong communication skills Community of practice and sustainable chemistry Acts as organisation's representative for Chemical management community of practice (centre of excellence) Responsible for chemicals management and sustainable chemistry metrics Comprehensive understanding of chemical management systems Exceptional communication skills Leadership skills bluesign[®] is a certification standard focused on Input Stream Management in the apparel and textile industry.
-The bluesign[®] systems helps manufacturers, chemical suppliers and apparel brands alike to ensure that all substances and raw materials applied during the production process are safer and better for the environment, and are already verified in advance of production.
+Role Assigned For RSL and MRSL oversight Responsible for RSL and MRSL compliance and communication with supply chain partners Comprehensive knowledge on chemicals and wet processing technologies and processes Analytical skills Effective communication skills Chemical application and management Responsible for process and product chemical knowledge Responsible for knowing contact names of individuals at supply chain partners organisation with same duties Expert knowledge on chemicals and their application Effective communication skills People management skills Hazard assessment and risk management Responsible for activities related to chemical hazard assessment Responsible for knowing the contact names of individuals at supply chain partners organisation with the same duties Communication of risk to other team members Expert knowledge on chemicals and their application Analytical skills Effective communication skills Alternatives assessment Responsible for activities related to safer alternative assessment and communicating information to supply chain partners Expert knowledge on chemicals and their application Analytical skills Problem solving skills Effective communication skills Community of practice and sustainable chemistry Acts as organisation's representative for Chemical management community of practice (centre of excellence) Responsible for chemicals management and sustainable chemistry metrics Comprehensive understanding of chemical management systems Exceptional communication skills Leadership skills